Pinterest Hidden Image

 What are store-bought vegan mascarpone brands?

-Here iN Europe, Schlagfix does a vegan mascarpone.
+Here in Europe, Schlagfix does a vegan mascarpone.
 I have yet to try it, but I love using their vegan double cream!
 I wasn't able to find one available in the US throughout my research, lucky for this recipe hey!
 If you happen to know of any, I would love to hear about them in the comments!

 a slice of toast with fresh mascarpone, strawberries, syrup and fresh basil on top.Pin

-🥛 More Basic Vegan Recipes
+🥛 More Vegan Italian Recipes

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And subscribe via email to get all our new recipes!

-Vegan Mascarpone Cheese (No Nuts)
+Creamy Vegan Mascarpone Cheese (No Nuts)

-4.86 from 27 votes
+4.87 from 30 votes

 PREP TIME: 20 minutes